rzsgrt/Spoken-Language-Identification/readme.md

 ----Disclaimer----
 <br>
-This is unfinished repo
-Next things to do:
--Modelling
+Not perfect repo
-Next things to do: Modelling
+Next things to do: use other deep learning architecture

 NOte:use Pickle file for easier load data